PnS2019/pns2019.github.com/session_05.md

 used preprocessing techniques are standardizing your data to a zero mean and one variance distribution and using a dimensionality reduction to reduce your input dimensionality.
 3. __Optimizing your learning rule__.
+The
-You can optimize your learning rule, the popular learning rule used currently is the 'Adam' learning rule, but more recent works suggest that the use of stochastic gradient descent with learning rate schedulers is rising.
-But keep track of the recent literature for experiments regarding optimal learning rule.
+most popular learning rule used nowadays is the 'Adam' learning rule, but more recent works suggest that the use of stochastic gradient descent with learning rate schedulers is rising.
+But keep track of the recent literature for experiments regarding optimal learning rules.
 Also keep in mind that there is no single learning rule for every task.
 4. __Avoid overfitting and underfitting__.
 Make sure your model is not overfitting and underfitting.
-If you model is overfitting, either add more data or decrease the number of parameters in your model or use regularizing techniques.
-If you model is underfitting, increase the number of parameters in your model, and look for different architectures to better the performance.
+If your model is overfitting, either add more data or decrease the number of parameters in your model or use regularizing techniques.
+If your model is underfitting, increase the number of parameters in your model, and look for different architectures to improve the performance.
 5. __Weight initialization__.
 Weight initialization makes a huge difference to your model's training performance and the final accuracy, especially for the deeper models.
-So keep in mind that look for experiments in the literature about optimal weight initializations.
+So keep that in mind and look for experiments in the literature about optimal weight initializations.
 6. __Batch size and epochs__.
 Ideally you would want to use the whole dataset as your batch size.
 But computing and memory constraints usually limit you from doing so.
-Perform a hyper parameter search for the optimal batch size to tune it.
+Perform a hyper parameter search for the optimal batch size.
 Another hyper parameter to optimize is the number of epochs to train on.
 Training for more and more epochs usually leads to overfitting especially if your model is over the required capacity.
 You can use a technique called early stopping where the training is stopped when you observe that the validation performance is not getting better with increasing number of epochs.
 7. __Ensemble techniques__.
-Another commonly used technique to improve the performance on a particular task is using multiple models each trained separately and then using the combined prediction of these models enhances the overall performance on your task.
+Another commonly used technique to improve the performance on a particular task is using multiple models each trained separately and then using the combined prediction of these models to enhance the overall performance on your task.
 But keep in mind that usually the marginal gain in performance is too low for the use of extra computation and memory.
 But nevertheless, this is a technique that could prove useful in case you are looking to optimize the performance.